 This coverage lasts for a limited time, typically 10, 15, 20, or 30 years.
 It's very easy to get a quote and buy term coverage, and it's also typically more affordable than permanent whole or universal life insurance.
 However, when your term ends, you're no longer protected – you either have to apply for a new policy at a higher cost (because you're older) or go without.
 However, many term policies (such as those from Guardian) may let you transition to a permanent policy in the future.
 You may also be able to get a policy through your employer at a lower group rate.

-Like whole life insurance, this type of policy provides permanent protection and can earn additional cash value.
+Like whole life insurance, this type of policy provides permanent protection and generates additional cash value.
 However, universal life insurance can give the added flexibility of adjusting your monthly payments within a specific range to help you better deal with changing work circumstances.4

 When you get a quote, the rate is affected by many variables, including the life insurance company, policy type, coverage amount, length of term, gender, health status, and other factors.
 According to the Life Insurance Learn Center7, the monthly cost for $1,000,000 of coverage for the average male at age 30 is $48; at age 40, it's $73; at age 50, it's $177.
 Women tend to live longer and enjoy slightly lower rates, so $1,000,000 of coverage for a female age 30 is $37; at age 40, it's $53; at 50, it's $133.

 Life insurance death benefits are almost always income-tax free.
 The cash value growth of a universal or whole life insurance policy is also tax-deferred, so it can grow faster because it's not being reduced by taxes each year.